danog/MadelineProto/docs/TD_docs/methods/setAlarm.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

-Returns Ok after specified amount of the time passed
+Returns Ok after specified amount of the time passed.
+Can be called before authorization

 ### Params: